ole00/bruno-esp32s2mini/README.md

 - extra analog pins on Digital header pins 1 - 13 (ADC1_0 - ADC2_2)
 - no TTL Uart on digital pins 0 and 1 (however the serial input/output is mapped to the USB port)
+- The reset pin on Arduino board is not connected to the ESP32-S2-Mini.
+There is a convenient pad placed next to the S2-Mini reset button, so if you need the external reset functionality you can wire the S2-Mini reset button and the reset pad.

  **Arduino IDE setup**